Banging Toolbox

 California Air Tools’ 8010A is a great choice for quiet operation and low maintenance, but it still provides enough power for most jobs at home or in the workplace.

-It also has a long life cycle, giving you more than 3,000 hours of reliable service.
+It works for a longer life cycle, giving you more than 3,000 hours of reliable service.

 And if you really must have the quietest air compressor around, you can’t do any better than California Air Tools’ CAT-1P1060S.